What Decreases Property Value the Most?

 - Outdated systems using R-22 refrigerant (phased out and expensive)

-At Triple Play Home Services, we've worked with numerous Edmond homeowners preparing to sell who discovered their neglected HVAC system became the biggest obstacle to closing at their desired price.
-The veteran-owned team has seen sellers forced to either replace entire systems or accept offers $10,000+ below asking price.
+At Triple Play Home Services, we’ve worked with numerous Edmond homeowners preparing to sell who discovered their neglected HVAC system became the biggest obstacle to closing at their desired price.
+The veteran-owned team has seen sellers forced to either replace entire systems or accept offers well below asking price.

 Other Property Value Killers Related to Home Systems